Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 - 1997

 We kept costs down by concentrating on the task at hand, which was making a product that would do (very well) the job it needed to do and nothing else.
-We kept product reliability very high by designing it to meet the word case environmental conditions that would be encountered.
-As a result, even today model BA-200 Readers can still be found working.
+We kept product reliability very high by designing it to meet the worst case environmental conditions that would be encountered.

 -